oddbird/oddleventy/content/work/adobe.md

   caption='A default font-size does not work well with different typefaces' ) }}

-First, we add the `svg-adjust` custom property to the outer container of each illustration using JavaScript.
+First, we added the `svg-adjust` custom property to the outer container of each illustration using JavaScript.

 ```js